-Plugging this into equation $\eqref{eqq}$ proves that $f_j$ solves \be \bar\pl_jf_j=\bar\pl f_j+A''_jf_j-f_jA''_0=0,\nonumber \ee and is indeed holomorphic. \end{proof}
+Plugging this into equation $\eqref{eqq}$ proves that $f_j$ solves \be \bar\pl_jf_j=\bar\pl f_j+A''_jf_j-f_jA''_0=0, \ee and is indeed holomorphic. \end{proof}

 We are now ready to show convergence of the maps $f_j$ along a subsequence.
 The main difficulty is that we do not have control of the connections $A_j$ as we approach the analytic singular set $Z_{an}$, forcing us to work on compact subsets off $Z_{an}$.
-Thus we only at first have convergence on a compact subset of $X$, and since the normalization $\ti w_i$ only controls a global $L^2$ norm of $f_j$, we must make sure that in fact $f_j$ does not go to zero on this compact set.
-We get around this difficulty by exploiting the rigidity of holomorphic functions, and by showing that in fact the estimate of the $C^0$ norm of $f_j$ does not depend on any bump functions or the boundary of the compact subset we choose.
+Also, to get the desired convergence we need to choose a suitable normalization of $f_j$.
+This does not affect our result since in the end we just need to construct an isomorphism.
+Here we note that in the argument to follow the constant $C(r)$ may change from line to line, yet it is always universal in $j$.